NewsLocal News

 "I hope many more people vote," said Izaguirre.
 "Whoever wins, wins, but we shouldn't have to feel bad because a candidate lost because there weren't enough votes."

-She is bilingual and can explain the voting process to people in both English and Spanish.
+Blanca Zavala started helping the Hispanic community register to vote in 2007.
+She is bilingual and explains the voting process to people in both English and Spanish.

 "I can help them with guidance, filling out the application, submitting the application, and tell them what to expect," she said.

-She's also seen an increasing number of Latino and Hispanic people getting registered to vote.
+She's seen an increasing number of Latino and Hispanic people getting registered to vote.

 “It is very important that we get out and vote," said Zavala.
 "Because one vote can make a difference.”